olegantonyan/mpz/README.md

 Starting at Qt 6.4, QtMultimedia supports ffmpeg backend on Linux.
 You can enable it via environment variable QT_MEDIA_BACKEND: `QT_MEDIA_BACKEND=ffmpeg mpz`.

-NOTE: currently on openSUSE Tumbleweed they seem to be using ffmpeg by default and this may cause issues.
-You can switch to gstreamer via the same environment variable `QT_MEDIA_BACKEND=gstreamer mpz`
+NOTE: currently on openSUSE Tumbleweed (~ year 2024) they seem to be using ffmpeg by default and this may cause issues.
+You can switch to gstreamer via the same environment variable `QT_MEDIA_BACKEND=gstreamer mpz`.

 ## Installation